 The $100,000 threshold also applies to marketplace facilitators that are not remote and they must include both direct and facilitated sales towards the threshold and collect tax on those sales once they exceed the threshold.

 The marketplace facilitator may request and may be granted a waiver at the discretion of the commissioner based on the remittance of the tax by the marketplace seller.
 The marketplace facilitator will be required to collect the tax registration numbers of any marketplace sellers who take responsibility for the collection of the tax.

 The Massachusetts commissioner will issue regulations and guidance to further explain sales and use tax rules for remote retailers, marketplace facilitators, and marketplace sellers.
+The state has also emergency and proposed regulations that will repeal the cookie nexus provision as of October 1, 2019 when its new economic nexus provisions are effective.
 (H. 4000, Laws 2019, effective October 1, 2019)